Updated: Nov 5

 Nowadays the instructions would be a bit more concise and easier to follow, and would probably look something like this:

-The second letterfold in Mechanemata (page 267) starts out like the traditional Japanese design Yakko San, but then has the small corners folded inwards at the end.
+The second letterfold in Mechanemata starts out like the traditional Japanese design Yakko San, but then has the small corners folded inwards at the end.
 At least, that's how I first saw it.
-I asked David Mitchell, who knows a lot more than I do about early Japanese folding and has a page on his website devoted to Yakko San.
-He quickly pointed out that the same basic fold was also found in Europe at around the same time, but as a napkin fold usually known as The Cross.
+I asked David Mitchell, who knows a lot more than I do about early Japanese folding (and for that matter about the history of paperfolding in general) and has a page on his website devoted to Yakko San.
+He quickly pointed out that the same basic fold was also found in Europe at around the same time, and also even earlier as a napkin fold that goes back at least as far as L'escole parfaite des officiers de bouche (1662) published by Jean Ribou (available on Google Books - see the Croix de Lorraine (Cross of Lorraine) on page 108).
+An excellent reference work for this and everything else to do with the history of tablecloth and napkin folding is Joan Sallas' Gefaltete Schönheit (originally in German but now also available in English as Folded Beauty).

 Des Kindes erstes Beschäftigungsbuch (1876)